CDKGlobal/http-bridge-extension/README.md

 - Java 7 or later

+# Download

+Releases of the extension are available at [GitHub Releases](releases/)

 # Building

 `./gradlew clean check zip`

 # Installation

-- Unzip `./build/distributions/http-bridge-extension-1.0.zip` into the machineagent `monitors` directory
+- Unzip `http-bridge-extension-1.0.zip` into the machineagent `monitors` directory
 - Ensure that the values in the `task-arguments` section in `monitor.xml` are satisfactory.

 # Posting Data